WordPress/openverse/documentation/guides/deployment.md

 ## Production

-Maintainers manually dispatch the production deployment workflows after cutting a release.
+Maintainers manually dispatch the production deployment workflows after [TBD cf https://github.com/WordPress/openverse/issues/976].
 The workflow tags images based on input, and the release version tag name is used, for example `v3.4.3`.

 ## Rollbacks